HenriqueBBrum/DINT/README.md

 You first need to move the P4 files of the desired test from their folder (in _src/DINT*_) to the parent folder (_src/_).
 After that, you need to execute the *run_testing.sh* file informing the specific evaluation script in the *testing/scripts* argument as well as the rest of the parameters.
 In the article we used 0.25, 0.5 and 1 for the <min_time> arguments and used 5 for the <loops> parameter.

 Obs: One of our future plans is to have only one DINT\*.p4 file for the evaluation and just change the desired parameters.
-The current approach needs to be optimized...

 ### Customization